nadavmatalon/MCP3221/README.md

 5 ...
 Timed-out while trying to become Bus Master
 6 ...
 Timed-out while waiting for data to be sent

-__configInfo();__
-Parameters: None.
-Description: Returns a printable String with the device's I2C address & current Configuration Settings (Gain, Sample Rate & Mode)
-Returns: String

-__setGain();__
-Parameters: GAIN_1 / GAIN_2 / GAIN_4 / GAIN_8
-Description: Sets the Gain of the ADS1110 (i.e. 1 / 2 / 4 / 8)
-Default: GAIN_1
-Returns: Byte containing the relevant success/error code (see list above)

-__setRate();__
-Parameters: SPS_15 / SPS_30 / SPS_60 / SPS_240
-Description: Sets the Sample Rate of the ADS1110 (i.e. 15 / 30 / 60 / 240 Samples per Second)
-Default: 15_SPS
-Returns: Byte containing the relevant success/error code (see list above)

-__setMode ();__
-Parameters: CONTINUOUS / SINGLE_SHOT
-Description: Sets the device's Mode of Operation (i.e. Continuous Conversions/Single Conversion)
-Default: CONTINUOUS
-Returns: Byte containing the relevant success/error code (see list above)

-__reset();__
+__getTempC16();__
 Parameters: None
-Description: Resets the ADS1110 to its default Configuration Settings (namely: GAIN_1, 15_SPS, CONTINUOUS)
-Returns: Byte containing the relevant success/error code (see list above)

-__singleCon();__
+Description: Returns current temperature reading in degrees Celsius times 16
+Returns: int

+__singleConC16();__
 Parameters: None
-Conditions: Works only in __SINGLE CONVERSION__ mode
+Conditions: Only works in Single-Shot mode
-Description: Obtains the result of a single conversion
+Description: Carries out a single conversion & returns a temperature reading in degrees Celsius times 16
-Returns: Int with actual value if successful or -1 if error occured

-__readData();__
+Returns: int

+__getHystC16();__
 Parameters: None
-Description: Obtains the latest conversion result from the ADS1110
-Returns: Int witg actual value if successful or -1 if error occured

-__readVoltage();__
-Parameters: None
-Returns: Obtains the latest conversion result translated into Volts
-Returns: Float with actual value if successful or -1 if error occured

-__readPercentage();__
+Description: Returns the current Hysteresis register value in degrees Celsius times 16
+Returns: int

+__setHystC();__
+Parameters: int (range: -55 to +125)
+Description: Sets the Hysteresis register value in degrees Celsius
-Parameters: None
+Returns: None
-Description: Obtains the latest conversion result translated into Percentage (0-100%)
-Returns: Int with actual value if successful or -1 if error occured

-And, lastly, if for whatever reason you wish to destruct an existing ADS1110 object, you can use the following line to do so:
+And, lastly, if for whatever reason you wish to destruct an existing MCP9802 object, you can use the following line to do so:

 ```
-~ADS1110 device_name();
+~MCP3221 device_name();
 ```

 ## RUNNING THE EXAMPLE SKETCH

-1) Hook-up the ADS1110 to the Arduino as explained above.
+1) Hook-up the MCP3221 to the Arduino as explained above.
-2) If you like, connect a 10K potentiometer to the ADS1110 V+ PIN (potentimeter's first pin goes to GND, middle pin to V+, and third pin to 5V).
-3) Upload the sketch to the Arduino.
+2) Upload the Example Sketch to the Arduino.
-4) Open the Serial Communications Window (make sure the baud-rate is set to 9600).
+3) Open the Serial Communications Window (make sure the baud-rate is set to 9600).
-5) You should be able to see detailed feedback from running each of the possible functions of the library (when you get to the part where readings are carried out, play with the potentiomer to check out changes in the readings based on the input voltage).
+4) You should be able to see detailed feedback from running each of the public methods of the library.

 ## BUG REPORTS